 OSPREY (Pandion haliaetus)

-Author Ernest Choate (The Dictionary of American Bird Names) provides a long explanation for the complicated origin of the English name of this predator, which means ‘bone breaker’ (‘os’ = bone, and ‘frangere’ = to break).
-As for the Latin name ‘Pandion’, it comes from Greek mythology and refers to a species of hawk, and Choate describes at length the origin of the bird’s name.
-Finally, the name ‘halietus’ comes from the ancient Greek and does refer to an ‘osprey’, or ‘sea eagle’.
+NAME: Author Ernest Choate (The Dictionary of American Bird Names) provides a long explanation for the complicated origin of the English name of this predator, which means ‘bone breaker’ (‘os’ = bone, and ‘frangere’ = to break).
+As for the Latin genus name ‘Pandion’, it comes from Greek mythology and refers to a species of hawk.
+The Latin species name ‘haliaetus’ is also from Greek and refers to an ‘osprey’ or ‘sea eagle’.

-Conservation: osprey numbers appear stable overall, now that it is a protected species.
+CONSERVATION: Osprey numbers appear stable overall, now that it is a protected species.
 They used to be hunted as many other birds of prey, and their eggs were harvested as well.
 The DDT pesticide was banned in the 1970s in part because it was softening the shells of birds of prey such as the osprey.
-Some current risks include plastic garbage such as plastic rings for beverages in aluminum cans, which can smother the birds.
+Some current risks include garbage such as plastic rings for beverages in aluminium cans, which can smother the birds.
 It is recommended, when disposing of those rings, to cut them first to prevent this.

-This video below shows an osprey calling from its nest.
+This video below shows a juvenile osprey calling from its nest.
 Taken at Robinson’s Island, PEI National Park.